Hyundai ix20 (2010-2019) Review

 Hyundai ix20 (2010-2019) Review: exterior front three quarter photo of the Hyundai ix20

 Hyundai is a remarkable example of how far a brand can travel in a relatively short space of time.
-At one time it was known for selling rebuilt versions of old designs, and latterly producing cars that were good value but had little else to recommend them.
+At one time it was known for selling rebuilt versions of old designs and latterly producing cars that were good value but had little else to recommend them.

 That has changed significantly, with the firm investing heavily - and developing its cars - in Europe as well as Asia, and as a result producing more rounded and attractive products.

 The Hyundai ix20 was introduced in 2010, alongside the very similar Venga model from partner brand Kia.
-The Hyundai ix20 was designed and marketed as a small MPV; occupying roughly the same road space as a conventional B segment small car like a Polo or Fiesta, but with a taller body to give more interior space for passengers and luggage.
+The Hyundai ix20 was designed and marketed as a small MPV; occupying roughly the same road space as a conventional B-segment small car like a Volkswagen Polo or Fiesta Fiesta, but with a taller body to give more interior space for passengers and luggage.
 Although somewhat out of favour now, small MPVs like this were seen as an effective way to downsize the versatility of larger MPVs.

-From the outside it’s easy to see how the Hyundai ix20 has been designed to increase the interior space.
+From the outside, it’s easy to see how the Hyundai ix20 has been designed to increase the interior space.
 It has a high roofline and a steeply-raked bonnet and windscreen, and by making the bonnet shorter and moving the base of the windscreen forward it allows more of the area within the cabin to be utilised.
-Even so, the looks of the Hyundai ix20 fall somewhere between a supermini and an MPV; it’s neatly-styled rather than hugely attractive, but neither does it look like a badly-disguised van.
+Even so, the looks of the Hyundai ix20 fall somewhere between a supermini and an MPV; it’s neatly styled rather than hugely attractive, but neither does it look like a badly-disguised van.

 To drive, the Hyundai ix20 is as low effort as you could hope for.
 The engine range delivers a mix of performance and economy, the weight of the controls is light enough to be easy but with a positive response to inputs.
 Hyundai made a point of developing the ix20 on UK roads and it shows; it rides very well indeed, doing an excellent job of filtering out road imperfections while staying safe and secure through corners.

 Looking for a used car for sale?
 We've got 100s of Hyundai Approved Used Cars for Sale for you to choose from, including a wide range of Hyundai ix20 cars for sale.
-If you're looking for the different version, you can check out our Hyundai i20 review.
+If you're looking for a different version, you can check out our Hyundai i20 review.

 Not everyone needs this much space in a car this small; new drivers would probably be happier with something more conventional, but being able to fit four or even five people in relative comfort is a real bonus.
 It’s versatile enough to make a family car of sorts, ideal if you can’t accommodate a larger car but need the space.
 The Hyundai ix20 would also be a sensible option for drivers who are less physically able, thanks to the good driving position and spacious interior.

 The standard specification of the Hyundai ix20 is very good, a frequent occurrence on Hyundai models, with even the basic Classic model offering a height-adjustable driver’s seat, ESC, air conditioning, electric front windows and a CD tuner with AUX and USB inputs.
-This is a sound choice, although the Active models add alloy wheels, Bluetooth, heated mirrors and steering-wheel mounted controls.
+This is a sound choice, although the Active models add alloy wheels, Bluetooth, heated mirrors and steering-wheel-mounted controls.

 The range was revised in 2015 into Hyundai ix20 SE and Premium models, with all versions now with alloy wheels, projector headlights and improved connectivity including a 1GB music storage system.
 Both versions were also available in ‘Nav’ specification that added sat-nav, and of the two we’d choose the higher-spec Premium trim.